 To ensure that Pediatric Chemotherapy/Biotherapy Providers stay current in their knowledge of safe chemotherapy and biotherapy administration, APHON requires active Providers to renew their status.

 This online program asks participants to read updated administration material, take a post-test, and complete an evaluation.
-Upon successful completion, participants will be awarded 2 continuing nursing education (CNE) contact hours.
+Upon successful completion, participants will be awarded two continuing nursing education (CNE) contact hours.